ametiste-oss/ametiste-scm/README.md

 * [scm-event-log](https://github.com/ametiste-oss/ametiste-scm-event-log) - event log application.

 More detailed information about any of project you can read in corresponding repository.

+## What is SCM?

+*System's Configuration Management (SCM)* is a system that provides centralized aggregation, storage and distribution of configuration changes in the system.

+Let's imagine that you have a system that contains a large number of instances and you what track all configuration changes in it: check changes for specified time period, compare changes with  template after update or build graph of connection between instances.
+SCM provide ready for use infrastructure that help resolve all above tasks.
+You need only integrate to the service instance mechanism for sending messages and configure it.
+All other operation takes over system components.

+SCM contains *persistent storage* for events, so history will be saved and can be obtained at any time.

+Management system provides components for messaging and subscribing to event broadcast.
+It allows extend system with new applications to construst other projection of system configuration or any else that use configuration changes information.

 ## Structure